ForgeRock/forgeops/dev/README.md

 ## Setting your skaffold default repo

-If you want to omit the --default-repo flag for certain kubectl contexts, you can set up defaults on a per context basis:
+If you want to omit the --default-repo flag for specific kubectl contexts, you can set up defaults on a per context basis:

 `skaffold config set default-repo gcr.io/engineering-devops -k eng`